ska-sa/katcp-python/doc/tutorial.rst

 Note that the :func:`reply_cb` and :func:`inform_cb` callback functions are both called inside the client's event-loop thread so should not perform any operations that block.
-If needed, pass the data out to from the callback function to another thread using a :class:`Queue <Queue.Queue>` or similar structure.
+If needed, pass the data out to from the callback function to another thread using a :class:`Queue.Queue` or similar structure.